Cubital Tunnel Syndrome

 The patient is fit to go home soon after the operation.
 The local anaesthetic will wear off after approximately 6 hours.
 Simple analgesia usually controls the pain and should be started before the anaesthetic has worn off.
 The hand should be elevated as much as possible for the first 5 days to prevent the hand and fingers swelling.
 Gently bend and straighten the fingers from day 1.
 My preference is to remove the dressing at 2 days.
 The wound is cleaned and redressed with a simple dressing.
 Avoid forced gripping or lifting heavy objects for 2-3 weeks.
 The sutures are absorbable.
 You should notice an improvement in symptoms within a week but the final result may be realised at about 3 months.

 Return to activities of daily living

-It is my advice to keep the wound dry until the stitches are out at 10 days.
+It is my advice to keep the wound dry until the wound has healed at 10 days.

 Return to driving:

 The hand needs to have full control of the steering wheel and left hand the gear stick.
 It is probably advisable to delay returning to driving for at least 7 days or even when the stitches are removed.

 Everyone has different work environments.

 Returning to heavy manual labour should be prevented for approximately 4 to 6 weeks.
 Early return to heavy work may cause the tendons and nerve to scar into the released ligament.
 Please ask your surgeon for advice on this.